aamaral-42/42_minitalk/README.md

  3. goes to the next bit (2^5 = 32) and follow the same algorithm (of Euclidean division)
  4. until the Least Significant Bit - LSB (1 = 2^0)

-gives 242 microseconds for the server to make some calculations
+gives 242 microseconds for the server process to make some calculations about the ascii value

 ###### **(optional)**